nmshd/documentation/_docs_integrate/update-attributes-by-succession.md

 - The Identity maintains an unshared Attribute about itself.
   This IdentityAttribute is stored in the `content` field of a [LocalAttribute]({% link _docs_integrate/data-model-overview.md %}#localattribute), whose `shareInfo` is undefined.
   Since this LocalAttribute is created for the Identity's private repository of Attributes, it is referred to as **OwnIdentityAttribute**.
-- When sharing an OwnIdentityAttribute with a peer, a copy of the IdentityAttribute is created for the Sender and stored in the `content` field of a LocalAttribute with a defined `shareInfo`.
+- When sharing an OwnIdentityAttribute with a peer, associated [AttributeForwardingDetails]({% link _docs_integrate/data-model-overview.md %}#attributeforwardingdetails) are created.
-  We call this LocalAttribute an **own shared IdentityAttribute**.
 - Receiving a shared IdentityAttribute from a peer leads to the creation of a LocalAttribute with according `content` and a defined `shareInfo` for the Recipient.
   We call this LocalAttribute a **PeerIdentityAttribute**.